vncg/react-admin/UPGRADE.md

 ## `<AutocompleteInput>` no longer accepts a `filter` prop

-Material-ui's implementation of the autocomplete input has radically changed.
-React-admin maintains backwards compatibility, except for the `filter` prop, which no longer makes sense in the new implementation.
+Material-ui's implementation of the autocomplete input has radically changed. vn-kooch-react-admin maintains backwards compatibility, except for the `filter` prop, which no longer makes sense in the new implementation.

 ## `<Datagrid>` No Longer Accepts `options`, `headerOptions`, `bodyOptions`, and `rowOptions` props

 Material-ui's implementation of the `<Table>` component has reduced dramatically.
-Therefore, all the advanced features of the datagrid are no longer available from react-admin.
+Therefore, all the advanced features of the datagrid are no longer available from vn-kooch-react-admin.

 If you need a fixed header, row hover, multi-row selection, or any other material-ui 0.x `<Table>` feature, you'll need to implement your own `<Datagrid>` alternative, e.g. using the library recommended by material-ui, [DevExtreme React Grid](https://devexpress.github.io/devextreme-reactive/react/grid/).